stolostron/rhacm-docs/README.md

 - 4/17: Doc freeze
 - 4/23: GA to RH decided format

-**Note** for UI guild: We have set up numerous doc links from the UI in the course of the product evolution.
+**Note for UI guild:** We have set up numerous doc links from the UI in the course of the product evolution.
 For LR, these docs will not be live.
 Brandi will follow up with how these icons/links will be updated for GA.
 Ping for questions.

 **Note: Moving to [AsciiDoc is a text document format](http://asciidoc.org/).**

 ## Doc writer internal processes (doc team only unless you are just curious)

+### Writer assignments

+Chris: Lead, Cluster Lifecycle and all squads within, Foundation, Install (please add what is missing)
+Brandi: Architect for doc, UI Guild writer, Cluster application and all squads within, (please add what is missing)
+Mikela: Support doc focal, GRC and all squads withing, (please add what is missing)

 ### Using the board